bmerry/ntsh/README.md

 ## Installation

-ntsh is a pure-Python package, although Python 3.6 is required.
-To install, unpack the source tarball (or pull from github), and in the source directory, run `pip install .` (or `pip3 install .`, if that is the path for your Python 3-compatible `pip`).
+ntsh is a pure-Python package.
+To install, run `pip install ntsh`.

 ## Usage